 3) Protect your reputation.
 On your personal time, do not post anything on any social media outlet that you would not want an employer to see.
 Remember that your reputation (both personal and professional) is tied to what you place on social media.

-If you have any employment-related questions, please do not hesitate to contact one of the experienced employment attorneys at Garcia & Gurney, ALC.
+If you have any employment-related questions, please do not hesitate to contact one of the experienced employment attorneys at Garcia & Gurney, A Law Corporation.

 Photo Credit: SalFalko via Compfight cc